Balrrach/grafango/README.md

 4. **Accessing Applications**

 In order to access applications head to the following pages:

     - Grafango: http://localhost:8080
     - Prometheus: http://localhost:9090/
     - Grafana: http://localhost:3000

-To see the dashboards go to the dashboard section in Grafana application.
+To see the dashboards go to the `Dashboard` section in the Grafana application.